Full-text search with Rails and SQLite

 October 14, 2024

-In this two-part blog post series we're going to use Rails 8 and SQLite to search over a collection of movies using full-text search and vector search.
+In this two-part blog post series, we will use Rails 8 and SQLite to search over a collection of movies using full-text and vector search.
 You can find the code in this repository.
-On this first part, we'll be focusing on finding movies via a full-text search.
+In this first part, we'll be focusing on finding movies via a full-text search.

 Why SQLite?

-A bunch of work has gone into making the SQLite adapter and Ruby driver suitable for real production use in Rails 8.
-Rails 8 takes SQLite from a lightweight development tool to a reliable choice for production use.
-SQLite now has the capability to power Action Cable, Rails.cache, and Active Job effectively.
+Much work has been done to make the SQLite adapter and Ruby driver suitable for real production use in Rails 8.
+Rails 8 transforms SQLite from a lightweight development tool to a reliable choice for production use.
+Moreover, SQLite now has the capability to effectively power Action Cable, Rails.cache, and Active Job.

 The Application